I like old books.There is a smell and feel about them I miss with the digital alternative. Real books when I have time, digital when I have none.

 1. After marriage in 100CE, Calpurnia seldom left Pliny's side, eventually travelling with him to the Eastern provinces when the Emperor appointed him governor of Bithynia.
 Elsewhere he refers to her central role in his intellectual life, travel with her to Como, their evening walks, and the routine of the day.
 For her, he was prepared to break all the rules, even risk incurring the displeasure of the emperor.
 In turn, she forgave him the faults of youth and age.
 If they did not part as a matter of course, these three letters may reference one significant exception, after her miscarriage, when she travelled without Pliny (who was conducting trials and then, possibly, a short investigation) to relatives south of Rome near present day Naples to recuperate.

 3. These letters are in a different order in the traditional text, I have placed them in what appears to me, to be their logical order.
-I have read the interesting arguments put by academics about these three letters and reject the proposition that they are crafted in counterpoise to letters to his professional friends.
+I have read the interesting arguments put by academics about these three letters and choose to reject the proposition that they are crafted in counterpoise to letters to his professional friends.

 Septicius Clarus - On Friendship